NexExMachina/Nginx-Grafana-InfluxDB-Script/README.md

 - This will create a 12-week Retention Policy, along with a 24-hour Shard Group Duration as per the Rust Server Metrics recommendations.

 **What happens when my SSL certificate expires?**
-- This script auto-creates a cronjob to attempt certificate renewal every day at 23:00, and restart Nginx if successful.
+- This script auto-creates a cronjob to attempt certificate renewal every day at 23:00, and restart Nginx..

 **How do I uninstall all of this?**
 - You can run the uninstaller script by executing this command **IN THE SAME LOCATION YOU RAN THE INSTALLER**: `bash <(curl -s https://raw.githubusercontent.com/lilciv/Nginx-Grafana-InfluxDB-Script/main/nginx-grafana-influx-uninstall.sh)`